fuas-dverse/fuas-dverse.github.io/docs/index.md

 # DVerse

-Public showroom for research and student projects on Digital Communities for the [Interaction Design research group](https://www.ixdfontysict.nl) at the [Fontys University of Applied Sciences](https://www.fontys.nl).
-On this site we will collect resources, concepts, projects and stories on Digital Communities (see [[News]] for a list of recent changes).
+Public showroom for research and student projects on Digital Communities for the [Interaction Design research group](https://www.ixdfontysict.nl) (IXD) at the [Fontys University of Applied Sciences](https://www.fontys.nl).
+On this site we will share resources, concepts, projects and stories on Digital Communities (see [[News]] for a list of recent changes).

 We strive to